 Clinical Psychology Ph.D. students who have completed all coursework, have passed written exams, and are not enrolled in dissertation may enroll in Internship Only status, provided they have secured an internship approved by the Director of Clinical Training.
 This status enables students to accrue internship hours during those periods when they are not enrolled in coursework, independent studies, or dissertation.
 Students who elect to enroll in Internship Only status must receive approval from the Director of Clinical Training.
-The application to enroll in Internship Only status must be signed by the Director of Clinical Training and submitted to the Registrar prior to the beginning of the calendar quarter (Fall 10/1-12/31; Winter 1/1-3/31; Spring 4/1-6/30; Summer 7/1-9/30).
+The Ph.D. program Application for Clinical Training Only Status must be signed by the Director of Clinical Training and submitted to the Registrar prior to the beginning of the calendar quarter (Fall 10/1-12/31; Winter 1/1-3/31; Spring 4/1-6/30; Summer 7/1-9/30).
 There is a separate quarterly fee for this enrollment.
 An enrollment form must be submitted for each quarter a student wishes to be enrolled and the student's account will be billed.